contensis/contensis.github.io/api/common/query-api/query-operators.md

 {% method -%}
 ### StartsWith

-In the example if our field contains a word starting with ‘war’ it would match.
+In the example if the *name* field contains a value starting with ‘war’ it would match.

 {% sample lang="json" -%}
 ```json